greeneax/site-survey/IMPLEMENTATION_SUMMARY.md

 - **Domain Restrictions**: Azure validates all requests against registered redirect URIs

 ### 🛠️ Development Features
-- **Live Server Compatible**: Automatic development mode detection
+- **SSO Disabled**: Microsoft authentication is temporarily bypassed
-- **Mock Authentication**: Uses admin account for local testing
+- **Mock Authentication**: All environments use the admin account
-- **All Features Available**: Complete functionality in development
+- **All Features Available**: Complete functionality without Azure setup
 - **Easy Deployment**: Works with WordPress or standalone hosting

 ## 🚀 How to Use

-### For Development (Live Server)
+### For Development (Local or Staging)
-1. Open site-survey.html in VS Code
+1. Open `site-survey.html` in any browser or use a simple web server
-2. Use Live Server extension (Go Live)
-3. Application automatically:
+2. Application automatically:
-   - Bypasses Microsoft SSO
    - Logs you in as admin user
    - Shows full functionality
    - No configuration needed